Synthesizing efficient circuits for Hamiltonian simulation: Results

-We consider the qDRIFT protocol \cite{2019_C} for simulating Hamiltonians.
+\paragraph{Error in simulation while sampling multiple Paulis : } We consider the qDRIFT protocol \cite{2019_C} for simulating Hamiltonians.
 If $H=\sum_jh_jH_j$, then in each iteration we sample $H_j$ with probability proportional to $h_j$ and then simulate it for a short time period.
 Now $H_j$ can be a single Pauli operator or a sum of commuting Paulis, as is achieved in Algorithm~\ref{alg:greedy}, to optimize the cost of simulation.
 Here we derive a bound on the difference in simulation error for these two cases.